medium length 4c hairstyles

 How do I style my 4c hair naturally?

 Most easy natural hairstyles include a trick with which you define your curls and don’t take a lot of time.
-Some of my favorite styles include halo braids and a sleek bun with wave for shorter hair, or two-strand twists and boy braids for protective styles.
+Some of my favorite styles include halo braids and a sleek 4c hair bun for shorter hair, or two-strand twists and box braids for protective styles.

 In order to style your 4c hair naturally, you have to take out time to learn about black hair and find out what hairstyles you can replicate without taking up much time.